ceandrade/brkga_mp_ipr_cpp/README.md

 The method `initialize()` is responsible for asserting the correct state of the algorithm before it runs.
-This includes initializing the full population if no initial solution is injected before the algorithm starts or if the initial solutions/chromosomes are provided, completing the first population with random chromosomes.
+This includes initializing the full population if no initial solution is injected before the algorithm starts, or if the initial solutions/chromosomes are provided, completing the first population with random chromosomes.

-While working correctly in the presence of initial solutions, `initialize()` incorrectly, creating a population with all alleles equal to zero when no initial solutions were present.
+While working correctly in the presence of initial solutions, `initialize()` incorrectly creates a population with all alleles equal to zero when no initial solutions were present.
 We have fixed that, and now we guarantee an entirely random initial population in both cases.